Adriana Martin (2007 – )

 In 2015, using the same written approach, she reeled off an unbelievable 1,420 digits.
 (She actually made it up to 1,456, but she transposed digits 1,421 and 1,422… and the rules are the rules!)

 In 2016, Adriana didn’t let up.
 In fact, she nearly doubled her previous total, reaching a stunning 2,812 digits.

 When asked how she remembers all those numbers, Adriana simply says that she can see them in her head.
 Wouldn’t it be nice if it were that easy for the rest of us?

 Adriana’s potential for rewriting the pi memory record books is, you might say, infinite.
-She can continue to blaze through the elementary school rankings, but as she grows, she has to face down the work of a couple of imposing figures: Richard Guo (3,101 digits in 4th grade, which she’s beaten handily!), Sierra Van Such (2,109 digits in 8th grade; will she still remember them at that age?) and Gaurav Raja (you’ll have to read his story to see how many he rattled off!).
+She can blaze through the middle school rankings, but with each passing year, she’s starting to enter the lofty territory of the legendary Gaurav Raja (you’ll have to read his story to see how many he rattled off!).